SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 ::

    &control
+     !common name of output files
      sysname = 'C2H2'
    /

-'C2H2' defined by ``sysname = 'C2H2'`` will be used in the filenames of output files.
+'C2H2' defined by ``sysname = 'C2H2'`` will be used
+in the filenames of output files.

 **&units**